Sasebo-Tech/.github/profile/README.md

 ## Repository Visibility
 - Projects that use [TailwindUI](https://tailwindui.com) will be private due to licensing requirements.
 - Projects that use [DailyUI](daisyui.com) and/or vanilla [Tailwind CSS](https://tailwindcss.com) will be public.
-- All Kerala Fund software, except for the website that uses TailwindUI, will be public.